stratusadv/django-glue/docs/entities/model_object/glue_model_object_design_document.md

 # Glue Model Object Design Document
-Last Updated: Wesley Howery 2024-06-29
+Last Updated: Wesley Howery 2024-06-30

 # Overview
 ### Purpose of Component
 Glue Model Objects replicate the functionality of model objects in django.

-### Definitions, Acronyms and Abbreviations
-- Handler - Handles the steps to receive, process and respond a Djagno Glue Request.

 ### Reason To Change
-The handler would change if we need to manipulate how we are processing data from the body or glue session.
+Glue Model Objects will change when more actions are added.

 ### Dependencies
 - Glue Query Set objects initialize glue model objects into a list.
 This means Glue Query Set's are heavily dependent on Glue Model Objects.